Jaggery

-Jaggery is a traditional non-centrifugal cane sugar consumed in the Indian subcontinent, Southeast Asia, North America, Central America, Brazil and Africa.
-It is a concentrated product of cane juice and often date or palm sap without separation of the molasses and crystals, and can vary from golden brown to dark brown in colour.
-It contains up to 50% sucrose, up to 20% invert sugars, and up to 20% moisture, with the remainder made up of other insoluble matter, such as wood ash, proteins, and bagasse fibres.
-Jaggery is very similar to muscovado, an important sweetener in Portuguese, British and French cuisine.
+Jaggery is a traditional non-centrifugal cane sugar consumed in South Asia, Southeast Asia, North America, Central America, Brazil and parts of Africa.
+It is a concentrated product of cane juice and, depending on the region, date palm or other palm sap, produced without separating the molasses from the sugar crystals.
+It can range in colour from golden brown to dark brown.
+Jaggery is similar to muscovado, another form of non-centrifugal cane sugar.